acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 * utils.sh: utility script containing functions used by many of these scripts.
 * redeploy_component.sh: Script that allows the redeployment of a single component.
+* clean.sh: if needed, this script allows a privileged user to remove all components and dependencies of the Acumos platform installed by the tools above.

+In AIO/beats:

+* deployment scripts and templates for the Filebeat and Metricbeat services as ELK stack components deployed along with the Acumos platform.

-In folder tests:
+In AIO/certs:

-* peer_test.sh: Peering and marketplace subsciptions setup for two AIO platforms.
-  Used to test federation use cases.
-* create_peer.sh: Automated setup of a peer relationship between two Acumos AIO deployments.
-Used by peer_test.sh.
-* create_user.sh: Automated user provisioning and role assignment.
-Used by peer_test.sh to create users for model onboarding, and portal admins for testing federation actions on the Acumos platform.
-* create_subscription.sh: script to create a subscription for all models published by a federated Acumos platform.
-* bootstrap_models.sh: Model package onboarding via curl.
-Optionally called by peer_test.sh.
+* setup_certs.sh: creates self-signed certificates (CA and server), keystore, and truststore for use by core platform components.

-In folder AIO/docker/acumos:
+In AIO/docker/acumos:

 * docker-compose yaml files and deployment script for Acumos core components.

-In folder AIO/kubernetes:

-* under deployment, kubernetes deployment templates for all system components
-* under service, kubernetes service templates for all system components

-In folder AIO/beats:

-* deployment scripts and templates for the Filebeat and Metricbeat services as ELK stack components deployed along with the Acumos platform.

-In folder AIO/certs:
+In AIO/certs:

 * setup_certs.sh: script to create self-signed CA and server certs.
 * This folder is also used to stage user-provided certs to be used in Acumos platform deployment.

-In folder AIO/docker-engine:
+In AIO/docker-engine:

-* scripts and templates to deploy docker-in-docker as the docker-engine service for k8s-based Acumos platforms
+* scripts and templates to deploy docker-in-docker as the docker-engine service for k8s-based Acumos platforms, or the docker-engine service on the AIO host

-In folder AIO/docker-proxy:
+In AIO/docker-proxy:

 * scripts and templates for deployment of the docker-proxy core component of the Acumos platform